lux-hux/3Y-Announcements/README.md

 ![](example_picture.png)

-*Pictured - Left: the output from the Python scripts, an Excel summary of each director's transaction.
+*Pictured - Left: the output from the Python scripts, a csv summary of each director's transaction.
 Right: an example 'Appendix 3Y' announcement.*